ShareFacebook Twitter AddThis

 Throughout Southern Italy, it’s traditional to fill Provola cheeses of various sizes with butter.
 Then there's also, burrino, which is also in the Slow Food Ark of Taste, and has its origins in Calabria and Puglia and are very high-fat cheeses that were created to conserve butter as long as possible.

 How to Serve Burrata

-Burrata is best eaten as fresh as possible - ideally within 24 hours of being made, and always at room temperature.
+Burrata is best eaten as fresh as possible - if you're wondering how long you can keep burrata, it should be ideally enjoyed within 24 hours of being made, and always at room temperature.

 Try these recipes for burrata, from beef tartar with burrata to a lavishly topped burrata pizza.